 Have you ever heard of Sitia in Crete?
 Sitia is a small but gorgeous town in Lasithi, in East Crete.
 It’s a great place to start a fascinating exploration journey in the most remote corner of the island.
-In this article, I’ll tell you about all the things to do in Sitia, the places to visit, and landmarks you cannot miss!
+In this article, I’ll tell you about all the things to do in Sitia, the places to visit, and the landmarks you cannot miss!

 Important Information and Things To Do in Sitia